RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 So we will be creating our own fungible token on the Fuel network using Sway.
 The token we'll create will possess key functionalities essential for managing a digital currency:

-- Minting: Generate new tokens and inject them into circulation.
+- **Minting**: Generate new tokens and inject them into circulation.

-- Burning: Remove existing tokens from circulation, effectively taking them out of the game.
+- **Burning**: Remove existing tokens from circulation, effectively taking them out of the game.

-- Transferring: Send tokens between different Address and Contracts on the Fuel network.
+- **Transferring**: Send tokens between different Address and Contracts on the Fuel network.

-- Balance Tracking: Keep a record of how many tokens each address or contract holds.
+- **Balance Tracking**: Keep a record of how many tokens each address or contract holds.

 By following this guide and leveraging the provided Sway code, we'll gain hands-on experience crafting our very own token contract, ready to be deployed on the Fuel network!